Braves vs. Cubs Player Props Betting Odds

 |0

-- Candelario has picked up a hit in six games in a row.
-During his last 10 outings he is hitting .471 with six doubles, a home run, six walks and seven RBI.
+- Bellinger has picked up a hit in six games in a row.
+During his last 10 outings he is batting .350 with a double, two home runs, three walks and six RBI.

 |Opponent